syncfusion-content/wpf-docs/wpf/SfDiagram/AutoScroll.md

 ##Scrollable Area

-You can restrict scrolling beyond any particular rectangle area by using the ScrollableArea property of scroll settings.
-To restrict scrolling beyond any custom region, you have to set the ScrollLimit as “limited”.
+You can restrict scrolling beyond any particular rectangle area by using the `ScrollableArea` property of PageSettings.
+To restrict scrolling beyond any custom region, you have to set the `ScrollLimit` as “limited”.
 The following code example illustrated how to customize scrollable area.

 {% highlight C# %}